MirrorNetworking/Mirror/doc/Guides/DataTypes.md

 People often want to send scriptable objects from the client or server.
 Mirror will not generate a reader and writer for scriptable objects because there is no generic way to tell how to create or load the scriptable object.

 A typical use case is to create scriptable objects in the Resources folder.
-The scriptable objects may have arbitrarily large amount of data in them.
-If you pass them in a Command or Rpc,  what you want is that both sides load the same scriptable object from the Resources folder.
-To do this, just create a custom Reader and Writer for your type.
+The scriptable objects may have arbitrarily large amount of data.
+If you pass them in a `Command` or `Rpc`,  typically you want both sides to load the same scriptable object from the Resources folder.
+To do this, create a custom Reader and Writer for your type.
 For example:

 ```cs
 [CreateAssetMenu(fileName = "New Armor", menuName = "Armor Data")]